Inedo/inedo-docs/Content/proget/api/connectors/update.md

 order: 4
 ---

-*Update Connector* is available as both a `pgutil` command and an HTTP Request, and will update a specified [connector](/docs/proget/feeds/connector-overview) using the [Connector](/docs/proget/api/connectors#connector-object) object properties defined in the request body.
+*Update Connector* is available as both a `pgutil` command and an HTTP Request, and will update a specified [connector](/docs/proget/feeds/connector-overview).
 This endpoint supports partial updating by only updating the properties that are supplied in the request.

 :::(Info) (🚀 Quick Example: Enabling a connector's metadata caching with pgutil) This example will enable metadata caching for the connector `nuget.org`: